15 Things Diabetes Doctors Do to Keep Their Own Blood Sugar Under Control

 Go ahead and eat that slice of toast for breakfast

 A slice of toast—even if it’s not whole grain—won’t instantly send your blood sugar through the roof, especially if it’s in moderation.
 In fact, toasted white bread may have a lower glycemic index than fresh white bread, according to a small study from England.
 “Toasted bread is better than eating regular bread because you burn some of the carbohydrates,” says Dr. Zonszein.
 He tries to eat carbs in moderation for breakfast such as half of a bagel or a slice of white bread toast.
 Of course, whole grain is the smarter choice for diabetics.
-(Make sure you know these diabetes myths that may be sabotaging your health.)
+Avoiding bread altogether is just one of many diabetes myths.

 Find an activity that helps you relax in five minutes or less

 Stress is an unfortunate side effect of the busy lifestyles that most people lead nowadays.
 If you don’t take a moment to decompress, your blood sugar may rise in response to the excessive amount of hormones you produce when your body goes into “fight or flight” mode.
 In times of dire stress, your body makes more glucose to compensate for this surge in hormones, which leads to trouble for diabetics since their insulin won’t let their cells take in the extra energy for use.
 LeBlanc relies on meditation apps like Headspace and soothing music (think Enya) to calm her nerves on the spot.
 Stress is just one of the many everyday habits that could ruin your diabetes control.